BennerLukas/Cooky/README.md

 ### Remarks
 Food_extractor is part of FoodBert and not developed by this group.
 Original can be found [here](https://github.com/chambliss/foodbert) and [here](https://huggingface.co/chambliss/distilbert-for-food-extraction?text=1+large+whole+chicken).

+### Documentation

+The PDF with the project report is in the folder project-report.
+It includes the One-Pager which documents the contribution of each team member.